v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 ### How to check if devices are subject to Intune feature update management, and how to opt out

-You'll need your Microsoft Entra tenant ID.
+You need your Microsoft Entra tenant ID.
 Here's [how to find your Microsoft Entra tenant ID](/azure/active-directory/fundamentals/active-directory-how-to-find-tenant).

 1. Use Get azureADDevice beta Graph API to check against the Microsoft Entra device to determine if it's enrolled to update management.